 - if appropriate safety equipment is not available, use another provider.

-If visiting eco-lodges or other remote locations in northern and eastern Ecuador consider the security arrangements in place and the distance you would be required to travel to hospital in the case of an emergency.
+If you're visiting eco-lodges or other remote locations in northern and eastern Ecuador consider the security arrangements in place and the distance you would be required to travel to hospital in the case of an emergency.
 Reputable eco-lodges have good security, communications and emergency plans in place.

-Ecuador's main roads are of a reasonable standard.
+Main roads are of a reasonable standard.
 Roads in rural areas are not always as well maintained.
-Driving in Ecuador, particularly at night, can be hazardous due to poorly maintained vehicles and poor driving practices.
+Driving can be hazardous, particularly at night, due to poorly maintained vehicles and poor driving practices.

 Heavy rains and mudslides often close or severely damage roads.
 Heavy fog is common in mountainous areas.
 Ash from volcanic eruptions can clog and stall vehicle engines.